 Being a ghostwriter can take many forms, from ghostwriting books to ghostwriting blog posts for company blogs.
 Being a ghostwriter can be very lucrative and if you're ok with not having your name associated with any of the work you produce, then this is definitely a great route to take.

 If you want to make the most of ghostwriting, you'll make the most money in ghostwriting books, particularly fiction.
 If you can whip up 30,000 word stories in a week, then you will easily make $1000+ per month as a ghostwriter.

 You could also flip the coin and be a self-publishing author like moi!
 Either way, writing books and freelance writing in general, is one of the easiest ways to get started as a side hustler.

-I've been blogging for over 4 years now, but haven't take the opportunity to fully monetize my blog, in 2016 that is changing and I'll be promoting products that I personally use, because affiliate income is a great way to add to your income streams.
+I've been blogging for over 4 years now, but haven't taken the opportunity to fully monetize my blog, in 2016 that is changing and I'll be promoting products that I personally use because affiliate income is a great way to add to your income streams.